maxtoroq/MvcAccount/docs/api/MvcAccount.Email.Change/VerificationSentViewModel/README.md

 VerificationSentViewModel Class
 ===============================
-Holds data for the EmailChangeVerificationSent view.
+Holds data for the VerificationSent view.

 Inheritance Hierarchy